-The Act establishes specific management objectives reflecting different values to coastal communities.
 Local councils are required to prepare coastal management programs setting long-term strategies for the coordinated management of land within the coastal zone.
 Existing Coastal Zone Management Plans are required to transition to the new format by 2021.

 The Central Coast coastline stretches from Frazer Beach in the north to Patonga in the south.
 Currently, Council directly implements six coastal and estuary management plans: